 4 19 15 At-the-end-of-the-day — More likely the end of the quarter or fiscal year

-6 15 9 Offline — ‘I’ll be offline’.
-The statement is meaningless unless one includes cell phones, tablets, smarty TVs, not to mention all atomic clocks.
+6 15 9 Offline / be offline — The statement is meaningless unless one includes cell phones, tablets, smart TVs, not to mention all atomic clocks.

-8 9 1 Ping — High tech lingo seeping into the mainstream; now it means ‘get back to you’.
+8 9 1 Ping — High-tech lingo seeping into the mainstream; now it means to get back to you.
 Originally, a tool to send message packets to a network address to measure the time & quality of the response.

 9 44 35 Rock-and-a-hard-place — A supposedly intractable situation though it usually gets back on track (Our ‘between Iraq and a hard place’ is being replaced because of the on-going political situation}

-13 5 -8 Literally — Principally used in non-literal situation, e.g., “Literally, an explosion of laughter”.
+13 5 -8 Literally — Principally used in a non-literal situation, e.g., “Literally, an explosion of laughter.

-15 6 -9 Guru — Someone moderately skilled in a subject or particular field (cf. ‘rocket scientist’ or ‘brain surgeon’).
+15 6 -9 Guru — Someone moderately skilled in a subject or particular field (cf. rocket scientist or a brain surgeon).

 17 8 -9 Robust — Applies to oh-so-many products: software, tablets (computer and otherwise), coffee, perfume, mileage, and hundreds of others